Garage Doors - When Did You Last Inspect Yours?

 As noted above, the disconnect handle (to take the garage door from automatic operation into manual operation) must be red so that it’s easily distinguishable from the other components and it should be no higher than 6’ above the garage floor.

 While inspecting the garage door, the condition and operation of the door panels, wheels/tracks, and hardware should also be checked to ensure proper operation and condition.
 The door panels should be in generally good condition; damaged panels may prevent proper door operation.
 If a minor dent exists in a garage door panel and the dent does not prevent proper operation of the door, this is most likely a cosmetic issue only.
 The wheels should glide properly within the tracks and no wheels should come out of the tracks.
-The bolts that secure all of the door brackets (to hold the wheels to the door panels and those that connect one panel to the next) should also be intact and functional.
+The hardware that secures all of the door components together should also be present, intact, and functional.

 A wall-mounted garage door operation push buttons improperly installed (only 4' high).